Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-In a multipole expansion the body is represented by the moments of $j^{\alpha}$ (its {}``electromagnetic skeleton\textquotedbl{}) and a set of moments of $T^{\alpha\beta}$, called {}``inertial'' or {}``gravitational'' moments (forming the so called~\cite{MathissonNeueMechanik} {}``gravitational skeleton'').
-Truncating the expansion at dipole order, the equations of motion for such a particle involve only two moments of $T^{\alpha\beta}$: and two electromagnetic moments~\cite{Dixon1967}: Here the motion of the test particle is described by a reference worldline $z^{\alpha}(\tau)$ relative to which the moments are taken, where $\tau$ is the proper time.
-The precise choice of this worldline will be discussed below. $U^{\alpha}\equiv dz^{\alpha}/d\tau$ denotes its (unit) tangent vector; $P^{\alpha}(\tau)$ is the 4-momentum of the test particle; $S^{\alpha\beta}(\tau)$ is the angular momentum about the point $z^{\alpha}(\tau)$ of the reference worldline; $r^{\alpha}(\tau)\equiv x^{\alpha}-z^{\alpha}(\tau)$, where $\{x^{\alpha}\}$ is a chart on spacetime; $\Sigma(\tau,U)\equiv\Sigma(z(\tau),U)$ is the spacelike hypersurface generated by all geodesics orthogonal to $U^{\alpha}$ at the point $z^{\alpha}(\tau)$
+In a multipole expansion the body is represented by the moments of $j^{\alpha}$ (its ``electromagnetic skeleton\textquotedbl{}) and a set of moments of $T^{\alpha\beta}$, called ``inertial'' or ``gravitational'' moments (forming the so called~\cite{MathissonNeueMechanik} ``gravitational skeleton'').
+Truncating the expansion at dipole order, the equations of motion for such a particle involve only two moments of $T^{\alpha\beta}$,

-{}{}{}{}{}{}{}{}{}; $d\Sigma_{\gamma}\equiv n_{\gamma}d\Sigma$, where $n_{\gamma}$ is the (past-pointing) unit normal to $\Sigma(\tau,u)$ and $d\Sigma$ is the 3-volume element on $\Sigma(\tau,u)$; $q$ denotes the total charge, which is an invariant (making $\Sigma$ in this case arbitrary); and $Q^{\alpha\beta}$ is the electromagnetic dipole moment about the point $z^{\alpha}(\tau)$.
-Expressions (\ref{eq:Pgeneral}), (\ref{eq:Sab}) and (\ref{eq:Qab}) are integrals of rank 2 and 3 tensors over $\Sigma$ (i.e., amount to adding tensor components at different points), which requires a justification: the pole-dipole approximation amounts to considering $T^{\alpha\beta}$ and $j^{\alpha}$ non-vanishing only in a very small region around $z^{\alpha}(\tau)$, so that only terms linear in $r$ are kept; since to first order spacetime can always be taken as flat, these integrals are meaningful mathematical operations and do indeed define tensors, just like in flat spacetime.